node-prime/node-9/README.md

 ## Thank you to those who have voted already!
 Really appreciate your support.

 ### Vote Bounty!
-Many thank go out to kolo for his generous bounty of 50,000 VOTE2019!
+Many thanks go out to Kolo for his generous bounty of 50,000 VOTE2019!
 Thank you and all the others who have given their support.

 ![VOTE2019 bounty announcement](https://raw.githubusercontent.com/node-prime/node-9/master/VOTE2019_bounty.png